Boundary values in ultradistribution spaces related to extended Gevrey regularity: Test Spaces and Duals

 where $\D'_{t}(U)=\D'_{t,1}(U)$ denotes the space of Gevrey ultradistributions with index $t>1$.
 More precisely, if (for $\s>1$) we put

 then where $ {\D}^{'(\s)}(U)$ and ${\D}^{'\{\s\}}(U)$ are dual spaces of ${\D}^{(\s)}(U)$ and ${\D}^{\{\s\}}(U)$, respectively.

 Thus we are dealing with intermediate spaces between the space of Schwartz distributions and spaces of Gevrey ultradistributions.
-In the next section we show that those spaces can be described as boundary values of analytic functions as well.
+In the next section we show the boundary value result in the given framework.
 This, however asks for the use of new techniques.